cybercongress/cybernomics/bostrom/README.md

 - If the inflation rate is above the goal `boot_bonded_share_target` the inflation rate will decrease until a minimum - value (`boot_inflation_rate_min`) is reached

 In this model the target annual inflation rate is recalculated each `timestep` (in the network it is recalculated each block).
 The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio.
 The maximum possible rate change is defined to be `boot_inflation_rate_change_annual` per year, however, the annual inflation is capped as between `boot_inflation_rate_min` and `boot_inflation_rate_max`.
-In case of inflation is higher than the `boot_inflation_rate_max` param, the inflation sets as `boot_inflation_rate_max`.
+In case of inflation higher than the `boot_inflation_rate_max` param, the inflation sets as `boot_inflation_rate_max`.
 In case of inflation lower than `boot_inflation_rate_min` param the inflation sets as `boot_inflation_rate_min`.